atomix/atomix/README.md

 The default implementation of communication abstractions uses [Netty](https://netty.io/) for all inter-node communication.

-### Direct messaging

-Atomix provides the `ClusterCommunicationService` for point-to-point messaging between Atomix nodes.
-It provides support for unicast, multicast, broadcast, and request-reply messaging patterns.

 #### Message subjects

-Messages are identified by a `MessageSubject` object, which is used to correlate a sent message with the appropriate handler on the receiver.
+Messages sent via communication APIs are identified by a `MessageSubject` object, which is used to correlate a sent message with the appropriate handler on the receiver.
 Typically a constant or enum defines a `MessageSubject`.

 ```java
 private static final MessageSubject TEST_SUBJECT = new MessageSubject("test");
 ```

+### Direct messaging

+Atomix provides the `ClusterCommunicationService` for point-to-point messaging between Atomix nodes.
+It provides support for unicast, multicast, broadcast, and request-reply messaging patterns.

 #### Registering message subscribers